Thaikulame Thaikulame: Plot

 Pandiyan and Janaki have been married a long time but have no children.
 The doctor informs Pandiyan that his wife cannot bear children.
 Not willing to hurt his wife's feelings, he takes the blame on himself.
 His father (R. Sundarrajan) pesters him to get married for a second time just to have a child.
 While on a business tour to Nepal, he marries a Nepali girl Monisha (Vinaya) under some unavoidable circumstances.
 When he learns that she is carrying his child, Pandiyan arranges for her stay at his friend's house.
 Monisha delivers a boy and Pandiyan adopts him with his wife's consent who is not aware of the truth.
 Unable to suppress her urge to be near her child, the Nepali girl comes as a cook to her husband's house.
 Pandiyan's father learns the truth and tells his son to accept Monisha and make a clean of things to Janaki.
 But Pandiyan who is apprehensive of his wife's reaction begs his father to keep the whole affair under the wraps.
 The story takes a turn to climax when Janaki, not happy with the goings on in the kitchen, tries to get Monisha married off to someone else.
-The movie ends on a happy note when Janaki comes to a compromise and the two wives live happily with one husband.
+Janaki gots the knowledge all the truth admitted in hospital.
+The movie ends on note that Janaki takes her son with herself and leaves her Husband Pandian and Monisha.